Battle of Hamburger Hill: Planning

-Colonel Conmy characterized the operation as a reconnaissance in force.
+Conmy characterized the operation as a reconnaissance in force.
 His plan called for the five battalions to "combat assault" into the valley by helicopter on 10 May 1969, and to search their assigned sectors for PAVN troops and supplies.
 The overall plan of attack called for the Marines and the 3/5th Cavalry to reconnaissance in force toward the Laotian border, while the ARVN units cut the highway through the base of the valley.
 The 501st and the 506th were to destroy the PAVN in their own operating areas and block escape routes into Laos.
 If a battalion made heavy contact with the PAVN, Conmy would reinforce it by helicopter with one of the other units.
 In theory, the 101st could reposition its forces quickly enough to keep the PAVN from massing against any one unit, and a US battalion discovering a PAVN unit would fix it in place until a reinforcing battalion could lift in to cut off its retreat and destroy it.

 The US and the ARVN units participating in Apache Snow knew, based on existing intelligence information and previous experience in the A Sầu, that the operation was likely to encounter serious resistance from the PAVN.
 However, they had little other intelligence as to the actual strength and dispositions of PAVN units.
 The area was extremely remote and difficult to access.
 Aerial surveillance was difficult, and US battalion commanders had to generate their own tactical intelligence by combat patrols, capturing equipment, installations, documents, and occasionally prisoners of war to provide the raw data from which to draw their assessment of the PAVN order of battle and dispositions.
-It was this time-consuming and hit-or-miss task force which characterized the main efforts of Colonel Honeycutt's 3/187th Infantry during the first four days of the operation.
+It was this time-consuming and hit-or-miss task force which characterized the main efforts of Honeycutt's 3/187th Infantry during the first four days of the operation.